 Programmatic TV will allow marketers and advertisers to display on television but have the specificity and targeting available through regular programmatic digital advertising.
-However, these targeting tactics are not nearly as sophisticated as digital advertising_yet!
-In order to actually understand programmatic TV, let’s take a step back and discover the different pieces that have led to the maybe (maybe not) of programmatic TV advertising.
+However, these targeting tactics are not nearly as sophisticated as digital advertising yet!
+To understand programmatic TV, let’s take a step back and discover the different pieces that have led to the maybe (maybe not) of programmatic TV advertising.

 When a CBS sales rep visited Choozle last week, it was asked if they were feeling the disruption between the lack of cable subscribers and the introduction of technologies like cable TV he shared, Absolutely yes.
 It is not a matter of if these technologies start affecting networks and broadcasters advertising sales but when they start changing it.